TianjiuApp/PHPLogger/README.md

 If you encounter any problems during use, please [initiate issues](https://github.com/TianjiuApp/PHPLogger/issues) Provide feedback.

-If you are willing to help us make PHPLogger better, please fork this repository and submit PR.
+If you are willing to help us make PHPLogger better, please submit a pull request for us.

 ## ⭐ Seeking Star